canonical/kafka-operator/docs/reference/index.md

 This section contains the following reference materials.

-[Release notes](reference-release-notes-index) for all stable releases of Charmed Apache Kafka.
+[Release notes](reference-release-notes-index) for Machine and Kubernetes releases.

 Auto-generated from charm source files: